Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue Performance Insights

-- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while allowing 69.1 per contest (132nd in college basketball).
+- The Boilermakers outscore opponents by 16.5 points per game (scoring 85.6 points per game to rank 21st in college basketball while allowing 69.1 per outing to rank 132nd in college basketball) and have a +165 scoring differential overall.

-- Purdue comes out on top in the rebound battle by an average of 11.2 boards.
-It is collecting 42 rebounds per game (26th in college basketball) compared to its opponents' 30.8 per contest.
+- The 42.0 rebounds per game Purdue averages rank 26th in college basketball, and are 11.2 more than the 30.8 its opponents collect per outing.

-- The Boilermakers rank 25th in college basketball with 105.5 points scored per 100 possessions, and 69th in college basketball defensively with 85.1 points conceded per 100 possessions.
+- The Boilermakers rank 25th in college basketball by averaging 105.5 points per 100 possessions on offense, and defensively are 69th in college basketball, allowing 85.1 points per 100 possessions.

-- Purdue loses the turnover battle by two per game, committing 11.8 (173rd in college basketball) while its opponents average 9.8.
+- Purdue loses the turnover battle by 2.0 per game, committing 11.8 (173rd in college basketball) while its opponents average 9.8.

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 30.1 points per game, with a +241 scoring differential overall.
-They put up 94 points per game (second in college basketball) and allow 63.9 per contest (35th in college basketball).
+- The Wildcats' +241 scoring differential (outscoring opponents by 30.1 points per game) is a result of putting up 94.0 points per game (second in college basketball) while allowing 63.9 per contest (35th in college basketball).

-- Arizona averages 46.1 rebounds per game (second in college basketball) while conceding 28.4 per contest to opponents.
-It outrebounds opponents by 17.7 boards per game.
+- Arizona prevails in the rebound battle by an average of 17.7 boards.
+It records 46.1 rebounds per game (second in college basketball) compared to its opponents' 28.4.

-- Arizona has committed 12.6 turnovers per game (243rd in college basketball), two fewer than the 14.6 it forces (49th in college basketball).
+- Arizona has committed 2.0 fewer turnovers than its opponents, averaging 12.6 (243rd in college basketball) while forcing 14.6 (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.